 For all periods, up to and including the year ended December 31, 2016 the Group prepared its financial statements in accordance with the accounting standards generally accepted in the Kingdom of Saudi Arabia, issued by Saudi Organizations for Certified Public Accountants ("SOCPA").
-The first interim condensed consolidated statement for the three months' period ended on 31.03.2017 were prepared under IFRS as adopted by SOCPA which represent part of the period covered by its IFRS financial statements.
-The Group has consistently applied the same accounting policies throughout all the periods presented.
+The consolidated financial statement for the year ended December 31, 2017 are the first that the Group prepared in accordance with IFRS as endorsed by SOCPA.
 IFRS 1 first-time Adoption of International Financial Reporting Standards has been applied.
 Refer to Note 4 for information on how the Group adopted IFRS.